SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-in-specific-pos/mainly-related-to-verbs.md

 ### modality

-»⟮modality⟯« is ⟮＿a grammatical feature category＿⟯ encoding ⟮possible situations⟯.
+»⟮modality⟯« is ⟮＿the top-level grammatical feature category＿⟯ encoding ⟮possible situations⟯.
 »⟮Mood⟯« is ⟮＿modality＿⟯ ⟮marked on a verb/VP⟯, however ⟮some authors also treat them as synonyms⟯.
 ⟮Different forms of⟯ ⟮＿modality＿⟯ are ⟮sometimes called flavors⟯.